 When do we celebrate Autumn Equinox (Mabon)?

-As its name suggest, an equinox is a day where day (light) and night (darkness) last for about the same length of time, or at least appear to be of the same length.
+As its name suggests, an equinox is a day where day (light) and night (darkness) last for about the same length of time, or at least appear to be of the same length.
 The word equinox comes from Latin „aequus“ meaning equal and “nox” meaning night.

 Autumn Equinox happens between September 21st and 23rd in the Northern Hemisphere, and between March 20th and 22nd in the Southern Hemisphere.
 The exact time differs a little from year to year, because it depends on the moment when the sun is exactly above the equator at 12 noon local time.